 In the simplest terms, motorcycle helmets are built with a durable outer shell (made out of materials like fiberglass or carbon fiber) and an inner layer of EPS foam which cradles the skull.
 In an impact, the outer shell protects the rider’s head from abrasion and punctures, while the inner shell cushions the head against the impact.
 As a result, some accidents can occur that leave the helmet looking perfectly fine even though the inner foam has been compromised from the impact.
 Because of this, you should not continue to use any helmet which has been in an accident.
 If you want to maintain impact protection, you need to get a new helmet.

+For example, one exemplary certification is Snell.
 The Snell safety certification is enforced by a private, non-profit organization.
-The two standards are not the same, though the Snell standard is generally accepted as being more rigorous on most of its testing requirements.
-Nearly all Snell-approved helmets also meet DOT requirements.
-A third safety certification is ECE.
+Rigorous testing makes this standard hard to earn, therefore making its certified helmets extremely durable.
+Another safety certification is ECE.
 This is a European standard and is widely recognized internationally.
 It uses a relatively rigorous testing procedure and is regularly reviewed and updated.

 A safety certification is one thing to watch out for when you are shopping for a new motorcycle helmet, but that’s only one piece of the puzzle.
 Your helmet also needs to fit well.
 An improperly fitted helmet will not protect you in the way it is designed to do.
 Because of this, proper fitment is essential.
 We have fitment details on all of our helmet product descriptions to ensure that you’re able to get the right fit for that specific helmet.
 If by chance you order a helmet that doesn’t fit quite right, please take advantage of our fit guarantee.
 It allows you to exchange your helmet for the right size – and on the first exchange, there is absolutely no cost for you (not even shipping).
 It’s important that you take safety seriously and get a helmet that fits correctly.